Étienne Lombard

-The finding was reported to the French Academy of Sciences in August 1909, and the following year in April to the French Academy of Medicine.
-However, in 1910 German publications attributed this discovery to Robert Bárány, which led to a dispute in print between them.
-Priority was established when the English physician, Donald Schearer, described how he carried news of the discovery from Paris to Vienna in November 1909.^{pp. 677–678} Bárány received the Nobel Prize in Physiology or Medicine in 1914, for other work.
+The finding was reported to the French Academy of Sciences in August 1909 and the following year in April to the French Academy of Medicine.
+However, in 1910, German publications attributed the discovery to Bárány, which led to a dispute in print between them.
+Priority was established when an English physician, Donald Schearer, described how he carried news of the discovery from Paris to Vienna in November 1909.^{pp. 677–678} Bárány received the Nobel Prize in Physiology or Medicine in 1914 for other work.

 Lombard's discovery is important for four reasons.